 CVE-2025-24285

-Improper input validation in the UniFi Connect EV Station Lite allows for command injection by remote attackers with network access to the device.
+Multiple improper input validation vulnerabilities in the UniFi Connect EV Station Lite allow for remote command injection by attackers with network access.

 Executive summary

-A critical command injection vulnerability in the Ubiquiti UniFi Connect EV Station Lite allows remote attackers to execute arbitrary commands, posing a severe risk of system compromise.
+A critical command injection vulnerability in the UniFi Connect EV Station Lite allows remote, unauthenticated attackers to execute arbitrary code on the device.

 Vulnerability